skydive4000/PFSS/README.md

 Supports 128x64 monochrome displays
 Tested and made for Radiomaster Boxer / Pocket

-I wrot this script, because DJI O3 / O4 does not record
+I wrote this script, because DJI O3 / O4 does not record
 the post flight status screen displayed by the flight controller. ;)
 (The record ends too soon)